2019–2020 Iranian protests: Tactics and methods

+Allegedly, the leaders of the movement orchestrated all activities, planning and disseminating information regarding dates and locations via their social media platforms.

 Protesters began by organizing rallies in protest of Iran's government resulting in police gunfire.
 As protests were met with government crackdowns, protesters began to block streets and highways, often parking their vehicles in the road.
 The protests intensified with Iranians burning pictures and banners of the supreme leader Ali Khamenei and burning government banks.

 According to the government, four of the security forces killed were shot even though civilians are "largely forbidden to have guns".

 Support for former monarchy

 One common protest slogan was "Oh Shah of Iran return to Iran."

-Many protest chants praised the former Pahlavi Dynasty and its two leaders.
+Many protest chants praised the former Pahlavi dynasty and its two leaders.
 Monarchist groups supporting the former Pahlavi monarchy were targeted and arrested by authorities across multiple cities.
 It was reported that some members in a monarchist organization had gone as far as infiltrating the government.
 During the protest the Iranian Revolutionary Guards had openly admitted the Pahlavi dynasty was popular among much of Iran's population.